 When considering security, it’s important not to overlook the basics.
 Up to date spam filtering, firewalls and endpoint protection, while familiar, can offer much more than just defence against viruses.
 When implemented correctly each offers novel methods of combatting ransomware and other types of advanced malware.
 Protection is only half of the battle though – just as important are your disaster recovery and backup systems.
 Alongside being stored locally on fault redundant storage, backups should be replicated to a secure off-site location as not only does this reduce the risks of restores failing due to corruption but also those of data loss due natural disaster such as fires and floods.

 Disaster recovery is about getting back to business as usual while minimising downtime and impact during a large-scale IT disruption.
 It requires clearly defined policy and procedure but also infrastructure that caters to location agnostic access.
 Due to their nature, private and public cloud offerings are ideal for such deployments, though with careful planning on-site systems can achieve somewhat comparable levels of resiliency utilising preexisting hardware – provided multiple sites are available for failover.

 While there are many potential risks facing nonprofit organisations there is also an abundance of products and services catered to addressing them.
 Partnered with solid policy and thoughtful planning and implementation the benefits of focusing on a forward-thinking IT strategy shine, while the risks to your business as a whole are reduced – hopefully giving you one less thing to worry about.

 How Powernet Can Help

-At Power we’re passionate about helping others and take pride in empowering not for profits (NFPs) through technology.
-Whether it be by assisting collaboration, streamlining communication or enabling an ever more mobile work force.
+At Powernet we’re passionate about helping others and take pride in empowering not-for-profits (NFPs) through technology.
+Whether it be by assisting collaboration, streamlining communication, or enabling an ever more mobile workforce.